 If you suspect depression or any other mental health issues in an elderly parent, be sure to connect with the physician right away.
 Since you are most knowledgeable about the senior, you might be in a position to pick up on cues that the medical team misses during routine appointments, and it’s vital to make your concerns known.

 If you have any concerns, contact Home Sweet Home In-Home Care for further assistance.
 We’re able to serve as your ears and eyes when you’re unable to be there in person, and provide a wide array of customized services to boost socialization and quality of life at home.
-Reach out to our Portage home health experts at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, and (269) 963-9888 in Battle Creek to get started.
+Reach out to learn more about elder care in Portage, MI and other Michigan communities at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, and (269) 963-9888 in Battle Creek to get started.
 For a full list of the communities we serve, please visit our Locations page.